pmknyc/100-days-of-code/log.md

 ### Day 2: Friday, January 4, 2019

 **Today's Progress**: Lessons on website scraping using Nokogiri gem for Ruby.
-This weekend will start coding my CLI apps projects for @FlatironSchool curriculum. #100DaysOfCode
+This weekend will start coding my CLI apps projects for FlatironSchool curriculum.

 **Thoughts:** This is just an introduction to scraping.
 Really interesting tool but need more work with it.
 I'm searching for websites I could use for upcoming CLI app project.